 - Increased use of existing equipment, thereby deferring or eliminating costly upgrades;

-The Energy Storage Program also seeks to improve energy storage density by conducting research into advanced electrolytes and nano-structured electrodes.
-In Power Electronics, research into new high-voltage, high power, wide-band-gap materials such as silicon-carbide composites, diamonds, and diamond-graphite composites is underway.
+The Energy Storage Program also seeks to improve energy storage density by conducting research into advanced electrolytes for flow batteries, development of low temperature Na batteries, along with and nano-structured electrodes with improved electrochemical properties.
+In Power Electronics, research into new high-voltage, high power, high frequency, wide-band-gap materials such as silicon-carbide and gallium-nitride is underway.
+In addition, advanced power conversion systems using advanced magnetics, high voltage capacitors, packaging and advanced controls to significantly increase power density and performance is ongoing.